 Fortunately, as we already mentioned in the Introduction, the state space \mathscr{X} is often unnecessarily detailed.
-Indeed, many interesting inferences can usually still be unambiguously defined using real-valued functions on a less detailed state space that corresponds to a higher-order description of the system, denoted by $\hat{\mathscr{X}}$.
-However, this provides no immediate solution as the rationale for using the detailed state space \mathscr{X} in the first place is that this allows one to accurately model the system using a Markov chain; see [9, 10, 16, 21] for practical examples.
-In contrast, the transition probabilities of the system with respect to the reduced state space $\hat{\mathscr{X}}$ -that is, (the dynamics of) the induced stochastic process-are often unknown and/or intractable to obtain, which inhibits us from making exact inferences using the induced stochastic process.
+Indeed, many interesting inferences can usually still be unambiguously defined using real-valued functions on a less detailed state space that corresponds to a higher-order description of the system, denoted by \mathscr{X} .
+However, this provides no immediate solution as the rationale for using the detailed state space \mathscr{X} in the first place is that this allows one to accurately model the system with respect to the reduced state space \mathscr{X} -that is, (the dynamics of) the induced stochastic process-are often unknown and/or intractable to obtain, which inhibits us from making exact inferences using the induced stochastic process.
 We will determine the initial and transition probabilities of the lumped process in Section 3.2 and address the tractability issues by allowing for imprecision in Sections 5, 6 and 7.